praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-for-video-extension.md

 ### Using from a webpage/JS-app

-The VA extension exports the MediaHeartbeat APIs in the global window object by enabling the _"Export APIs to Window Object"_ setting in the Configuration page.
+The VA extension exports the MediaHeartbeat APIs in the global window object by enabling the **[!UICONTROL "Export APIs to Window Object"]** setting in the Configuration page.
 It exports the APIs under the configured variable name.
 For example, if the variable name is configured to be `ADB` then MediaHeartbeat can be accessed by `window.ADB.MediaHeartbeat`.

+>[!IMPORTANT]
->[!IMPORTANT]  The VA extension exports the APIs only when `window["CONFIGURED_VARIABLE_NAME"]` is undefined and does not override existing variables.
+>The VA extension exports the APIs only when `window["CONFIGURED_VARIABLE_NAME"]` is undefined and does not override existing variables.

 1. **Create MediaHeartbeat Instance:** `window["CONFIGURED_VARIABLE_NAME"].MediaHeartbeat.getInstance`